rivas-j/Excel_kickstarter_analysis/Readme.md

 Kickstarter campaign data was compiled from the years 2009-2017 in an Excel spreadsheet, then analyzed trends based on Launch Date and Funding Goals and their effect on campaign success.

-- [Kickstarter Analysis](data/kickstarter_analysis.xlsx): Explain source of file, size of dataset and format
+- [Kickstarter Analysis](data/kickstarter_analysis.xlsx): Spreadsheet containing data for 4,114 Kickstarter campaigns, downloaded from Amazon S3 host

 # <div align="center">Tools Used</div>
 - **Microsoft Excel:** Spreadsheet used to analyze dataset and produce visualizations

 # <div align="center">Analysis and Challenges</div>